The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh5.googleusercontent.com/wHIhNeDwrPPGxWlYU2t9PZsQw994kd4naVBX031ioAd8RfRGdZFm5YEzVTnrqjE9haCTaM8vvk1dpbPkCJCOyCIiZqDuj9OkLo9V4YHbj2MI5YUHCcJQB1ywFRLUTsl6ve75dpV1)

 9600 MP is required upon returning to AF.
-Uses F1’s refresh to enable 1 more F4 under AF2.
-This line is about 0.2% lower in PPS compared to N69, but 1 GCD longer.
+Uses F1’s refresh to enable one more F4 under AF2.
+This line is about 0.2% lower in PPS compared to N69, but one GCD longer.

 **3xF4 Double Transpose Paradox with B4 \[N70]**